vigetlabs/jmapping/README.markdown

   * This can be set to a function that will accept the Google maps object as it's only parameter.
     The function can be used to set the map type or add controls or perform any other functions you want to do on the map object before the markers are placed on it.
-    If not this option is not set the map type will be `G_NORMAL_MAP` and only the `GSmallMapControl` control will be added.
+    If this option is not set the map type will be `G_NORMAL_MAP` and only the `GSmallMapControl` control will be added.
 * `category_icon_options`:
   * *Default*: *N/A*
   * By default the plugin will use the default Google Maps marker icon.
-But if you can use this option to specify what options to pass to the MapIconMaker based on category data associated with the location.
+But you can use this option to specify what options to pass to the MapIconMaker based on category data associated with the location.
     It accepts 2 types of values: an object or a function.
     If the setting is to an object it will take the category data on the location and look for a key on the object